 Message from the Board of Directors

-On behalf of the Board of Directors, I hereby thank all shareholders, customers, investors, business partners, business allies and financial institutions which have shown their supports to the Company, as well as executives and employees for their patience and dedication in the past year.
+On behalf of the Board of Directors, I hereby wish to extend my heartfelt thanks to our shareholders, valued customers, investors, trade partners, allies and financial institutions for their continued supports to the Company.
+My appreciation is extended to all executives and employees who performed their duties with patience and dedication throughout the past year.

 Chief Executive Officer